RazeLighter777/p4project/README.md

 # Final Programming Assignment

-Please use the readme file located in the final_project directory for instructions.
+Please use the readme file located in the project directory for instructions.